open-cluster-management-io/community/common_repo_templates/README_template.md

   - List of steps for deployment.
   - Please be aware of the community's [deployment images](https://github.com/open-cluster-management/community#deployment-images) special note.

+- Steps for test:

+  - List of steps for testing.

 - Check the [Security guide](SECURITY.md) if you need to report a security issue.

 ## References